johndwatt/Credit-Quest-2238/README.md

     2. Add new bars and buttons for additional stats the user should keep track of when the spaceship upgrades
     3. Alter how the stats change to a random interval or a random amount at each interval (or both!) to make the game more dynamic and challenging
     4. Add a method for random events that drastically change the ships stats with a log message to increase immersion.
+    5. Add a way to stop the start game button from being pushed more than once
+    6.

 === WIREFRAME for MVP ===